rhasanbd/Smooth-Taste-of-Keras--Journey-Through-MLPs/README.md

 - Notebook 5: How to reduce overfitting and determine prediction uncertainty?

+- Notebook 6: Provides a template for creating Dense MLP classifiers.
+It illustrates how to use the following techniques/tricks as needed for an experiment.

+    -- Batch Normalization

+    -- Dropout regularization

+    -- Early Stopping

+    -- Learning curve

 The notebooks are partially adapted from Aurélien Géron's "Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems (2nd Edition)".